hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

   - how has your teaching changed over time
   - why are you interested in SCHOOL
   - what would you tell a Dean about what you do and why it's important

-### Short-list interview with a UK-based university for a lecturer (TT-equivalent) job in syntax <!--- [**expand >>**]() --->

-  - talk-specific questions
-  - if you had to choose a topic in syntax to teach to 500 people with no background, what would it be (then, teach it)
-  - if you had (very large sum, $500 million?), what would you use it for?
-  - how does your research impact society?
-  - what are important issues in syntax
-  - why do you want to be in CITY, what attracts you here?
-  - what courses would you teach?
-  - do you have any questions for us

 NTT jobs questions